Travel Insurance in Alberta

 When should I buy travel insurance?

-Trip cancellation coverage should be purchased as soon as you book your trip — it can't help with a cancellation event that happens before the policy is in force.
-Travel medical can be purchased anytime before departure, but earlier is better if pre-existing conditions are involved (the stability window is calculated backward from the policy effective date).
-Don't buy it the day before you leave hoping for the best.
+Trip cancellation coverage should be purchased as soon as you book — it can't help with a cancellation event that happens before the policy is in force.
+Travel medical can be purchased anytime before departure, but earlier is better when pre-existing conditions are involved (the stability window is calculated backward from the policy effective date).
+Don't wait until the day before you leave.

 Does my policy cover COVID or other pandemic-related issues?